geddski/cinch.js/readme.md

 1. Model - plain JavaScript object representing the data.
 Usually comes from the server in the form of JSON.
 Cinch.js keeps it up to date as the user and app interact with the DOM.
 2. View - HTML populated by a template, with DOM element grips added by Cinch.js
-3. Controller - the brains of the component, the JavaScript object that is responsible for the View(DOM) and the underlying Model(data).
+3. Controller - the brains of the component, responsible for the View(DOM) and the underlying Model(data).
 All logic goes here.
 Cinch.js adds setters to this controller that update the View and the Model, keeping them in sync.
 When the user enters input, that input gets passed to these setters.